team-for-awesome/make-a-difference-now/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## About
 I want to be the change that I want to see.
-I don't want to blame others and I am ready to see how I alone have the power to create change.

 ## Sentient Beeings
 - I solemnly pledge to treat animals with unlimited respect